2018 | Königsberg CathedralIn 1302, work was completed on a cathedral in AltstadtIn 1302, work was completed on a cathedral in Altstadt

 During World War II, the cathedral's interior was almost burnt out.
 From the 1990s to 2005, restorer Igor Odintsov took charge of renovating the cathedral and became its director.
 There are no services held in the Cathedral now, but you can find a Russian Orthodox and a Lutheran chapel there.
-The Kant Institute is also housed there, and the Cathedral Museum with its pre-war model of the city and medieval armour and weapons on show.
-On Saturdays (6pm) the Cathedral is used for organ music recitals.
+The Kant Museum is also housed here with its pre-war model of the city and medieval armour and weapons on show.
+On Saturdays (at 6 p.m.) the Cathedral is used for organ music recitals.
 On Sundays, piano and symphony concerts are held here.
-The cathedral organ is the largest in Europe.
+The Cathedral organ is the largest in Europe.

 Museum: from 100 rub.; Concert Hall: 100 rub.; concerts: from 150 rub.